CS328UnreliableNarrator/UnrealiableNarrator/scriptLevelOne.md

 *James stands at the giant office windows watching the bustle of the streets.
 He checks his phone and looks back at Camille's desk.
 No sign of her

 *Turns back to window.
 Notices her standing near a black car.
+She's looking around a lot

 **Huh?
 I wonder if she's okay...I should go check on her.